jes/drl2gcode/README.md

 # drl2gcode

-This program converts Excellion drill files (such as those produced by KiCad) into G-Code for a CNC machine.
+This program converts Excellon drill files (such as those produced by KiCad) into G-Code for a CNC machine.

 ## Provenance